 Amazon helps SMEs get online and access hundreds of millions of customers around the world.
 Now they have more than 65,000 UK SMEs selling professionally on Amazon’s stores, up almost 20% year-on-year.

-Despite Covid-19 creating a number of challenges for small and medium-sized businesses, many of them have adapted and been able to get online for the first time and thrive.
-Over 14,000 UK SMEs selling on Amazon surpassed £100,000 in sales, and over 1,000 reached £1 million in sales for the first time in 2020.
+Despite Covid-19 creating a number of challenges for small and medium-sized businesses, many of them have adapted.
+They have been able to get online for the first time and thrive.
+Over 14,000 UK SMEs selling on Amazon surpassed £100,000 in sales.
+Furthermore, over 1,000 reached £1 million in sales for the first time in 2020.

 E-commerce business loans are a convenient and straightforward way to apply for and secure the necessary funding for businesses based online.
 A problem that many online sellers and businesses face is that lenders do not understand their specific needs and requirements.
-Cubefunder, however, is very different and we understand that not every business has full-time premises and that in the 21st Century, more and more businesses are setting up online with little or no offline presence.
+Cubefunder, however, is very different and we understand that not every business has full-time premises.
+We know that in the 21st Century, more businesses are setting up online with little or no offline presence.

 An Amazon business loan for businesses such as these can allow for purchasing of more stock to sell or premises to use for the storage of increased amounts of products.